-If you want consistent profits from football betting, you need to bet smart.
+If you want potential profits from football betting, you need to bet smart.
 That is the purpose of this guide.
 You’ll learn about the most popular bet types and how to find the weekend’s top football value bets.

 Furthermore, we’ll explain the importance of bankroll management and provide a simple staking plan for you to follow.
 Plus, we tell you what to look out for in upcoming matches so you can make more accurate predictions when betting on football.